-Ferrari last competed in the top class of Le Mans in 1963, when it dominated the Prototype 3000 class with its breathtaking 250 GTO.
-Next year, exactly 50 years later, Ferrari will return to Le Mans' LMH (Le Mans Hypercar), once again competing in the top-dog prototype class.
-This time, it will be using an all-new prototype hybrid hypercar, which was recently teased on Ferrari's Instagram, in a shadowy image.
+Exactly 50 years after it last campaigned in the top tier of racing at Le Mans, Ferrari will enter a car in the LMH (Le Mans Hypercar) class in 2023, heralding Maranello's return to the heights of prototype racing.
+This time, it will be using an all-new prototype hybrid hypercar, which was recently teased on Ferrari's Instagram in a shadowy image.
 Ahead of this year's 24 Hours of Le Mans, Top Gear had the chance to talk to Antonello Coletta, Ferrari's head of Competizioni GT, about its upcoming Le Mans hypercar.

 As many new manufacturers enter the LMDh (Le Mans Daytona hybrid) class at Le Mans--including Cadillac, BMW, and Acura--Ferrari is entering LMH instead, simply so it can design and create the entire car itself.